nbluis/static-server/README.md

     -n, --not-found <filename> the error 404 file
     -c, --cors <pattern>       Cross Origin Pattern.
 Use "*" to allow all origins -z, --no-nocache           disable cache (http 304) responses.
+    -o, --open                 open server in the local browser

 ## Using as a node module